brontosaurusrex/brontosaurusrex.github.io/_posts/2026-03-30-GOP-for-dummies.md

     }
     '

 Or a [version of this script](https://raw.githubusercontent.com/brontosaurusrex/singularity/refs/heads/master/bin/gop_with_graph) that adds bitrate distribution ascii art.
-Ascii bitrate is fit to fill normalized.
+Ascii bitrate is fit to fill normalized, 2 pass calc needed.

 Typical cineform mov, all frames are I frames (ffprobe will not return frame type, so script assumes I type):